davideloba/daliMaster/README.md

 * Download this library and load **daliMaster/examples/serialControl.ino**

 * Now open serial monitor, select 115000 as baudrate and you should see:
 ```
--b 0 0
+daliMaster start..
+i2c master begin..
+device(0x23) is ready!
 ```
 * Well, write and send this command:
 ```
 -d -b 0
 ```
 * If everything went well your lamps now are off.
 But we don't like darkness, so let's switch them on to the minimum:
 ```
 -d -b 1
 ```
 * Cool!
 Let's push them to maximum:
 ```
 -d -b 254
 ```